Skip to content

 since v4.0.0

-Only valid for the BeanSearcher retriever
+Only effective for the MapSearcher

 This converter supports the conversion from string value to List and can be used to handle lightweight one-to-many relationships.

-Configuration Methods
+Configuration

 • SpringBoot / Grails projects